siegelhannah/Eugene-crisis-response/datacleaning-final-README.md

-# Data Analysis
+# Data Cleaning Script

-This Jupyter notebook performs the final data analysis on the Eugene crisis response dataset, including statistical tests, modeling, and visualization of results.
+This Jupyter notebook performs the initial data cleaning and preprocessing for the Eugene crisis response data analysis project.

 ## Prerequisites